Wendy Heiger-Bernays, PhD

 Department of Environmental Health, BU School of Public Health

 Derivation of TCE Toxicity Values and Implications for Risk Management

-Trichloroethylene (TCE) is a common contaminant in groundwater in the United States and countries where this degreasing agent was and is used.
+TCE is a common contaminant in groundwater in the United States and countries where this degreasing agent was and is used.
 In addition to exposures that occur through contact with contaminated water, vapor intrusion results in inhalation of TCE in residential and commercial buildings.
-In September, 2011, the U.S. Environmental Protection Agency (EPA) released its Final Assessment for TCE on the Integrated Risk Information System (IRIS) .
-EPA provides an oral cancer slope factor and inhalation unit risk value, but the non-cancer effects are of particular interest.
-This interest is based on the identification of developmental effects at very low doses.
-As a result, the non-cancer risk assessment may be the determinant in the management of TCE-contaminated environments.
-Two EPA regions and the Agency for Toxic Substances and Disease Registry have used the chronic RfC to assess shorter-term exposures.
-The Massachusetts Department of Environmental Protection is using the cardiac malformation endpoint in its assessment of Imminent Hazard evaluations for TCE in the indoor environment.
+EPA IRIS provides an oral cancer slope factor and inhalation unit risk value, but the non-cancer effects are of particular interest because toxicological studies have shown developmental effects at very low doses for short durations in susceptible populations (i.e. near or below chronic levels).
+As a result, the non-cancer risk assessment is currently the determinant in the management of many TCE-contaminated environments.
+Regulatory agencies across the country are challenged with addressing these short-term exposure risks, while continuing to protect against chronic exposures.
+To date, few states have established final guidance about how to manage TCE inhalation acute exposure risks.
+Management scenarios range from ventilation to home evacuation.

-Seminar will be held May 7, 2014 in Frankfort Kentucky at the KYDEP, noon.
+Seminar was be held October 29, 2014 in Frankfort Kentucky at the KYDEP, noon.